ClockVapor/markov-telegram-bot/README.md

     deletemessagedata - Delete a message from your Markov chain data in this group deleteuserdata - (Admin only) Delete a user's Markov chain data in this group

 Now you will need to build some code.
-The projects all use [Maven](https://maven.apache.org/), so get that installed if you haven't already.
-Download the latest source code for the [markov project](https://github.com/ClockVapor/markov) and also for the [markov-telegram-bot project](https://github.com/ClockVapor/markov-telegram-bot).
-Unzip both, enter a command line in the `markov` root directory, and run `mvn clean install`.
-Then enter the root `markov-telegram-bot` directory and run `mvn clean package`.
-Two jars will be generated in the `target` directory; you need run the `jar-with-dependencies` one.
+The project uses [Maven](https://maven.apache.org/), so get that installed if you haven't already.
+Download the latest source code for markov-telegram-bot.
+Unzip it, enter a command line in the root `markov-telegram-bot` directory and run `mvn clean package`.
+Two jars will be generated in the `target` directory; you need the `jar-with-dependencies` one.

 Create a folder wherever you want to store the bot's files.
 Copy the `jar-with-dependencies` into this folder, and create a YAML file in there too with the following contents: